dev-ai-lab/aws-architect/README.md

 ![aws-snowball-storage.png](media/advanced-storage/aws-snowball-storage.png)

 - Edge computing use case
-  - process data while being generated on the edge location i.e underground with internet, ships, truck etc
+  - process data while being generated on the edge location i.e underground without internet, ships, truck etc
   - limited access to internet or power
   - with snowball edge we can compute, run EC2 instances or Lambda at the edge
   - use case: